Waleed-Dev114/Waleed-Dev114/README.md

 ## Who I Am

-I'm a Flutter developer based in Karachi, Pakistan.
+I'm a Flutter developer based in Bahawalpur, Pakistan.
 I build cross-platform mobile apps — Android & iOS — with a focus on clean architecture, real-world performance, and UI that doesn't feel like a template.

 Currently working at **Eagle Solutions** while shipping real projects on the side.
 I don't build things for the portfolio — I build things that solve actual problems.

 - 🏥 Built **Tabeeb** — a full healthcare ecosystem with dual-app architecture for patients, doctors & admins
 - 💖 Shipped **ForeverUs** — a private couple memories app on Google Play
-- 🌍 Based in Karachi | Open to remote freelance work
+- 🌍 Based in Bahawalpur | Open to remote freelance work
 - 📩 Reach me at **flutterbyahmad@gmail.com**

 ---